Chernow’s Alexander Hamilton

 In a radio interview, Tracy Kidder, who’s written quite a few good books and at least one important one, advocated for a sort of Maxwell’s demon approach to book reading.
-He claimed to divide books into two main categories: books in which he has interest and books in which he does not.
-He went on to say that he hadn’t read James Frey’s memoir (wherein Frey fabricated some of the details of his battle with addiction)—but simply because trusted friends had told him it wasn’t a good book.
-The truth or falsehood of the details mattered little to him.
+He divides books into two main categories: books in which he has interest and books in which he does not.
+He went on to say that he hadn’t read James Frey’s memoir (wherein Frey fabricated some of the details of his battle with addiction)—not because it wasn’t “true,” but simply because trusted friends had told him it wasn’t a good book.

 I myself am reading a book of putative American history “nonfiction” right now (and, no, it’s not Team of Rivals).
 It’s Ron Chernow’s biography of Alexander Hamilton, the first Treasury Secretary of the United States and as apposite a personage as there probably is at the close of 2008.
 The amount of effort that must’ve gone into making such a book makes one’s knees weak.
 Combing through the writings just of Hamilton, who was prolific even by torrential 18th century standards, must’ve cost Chernow a few pairs of glasses.
 Add to this the fact that Hamilton’s friends and enemies also wrote as if paid by the word, generating a staggering amount of yellowed, hand-written, and microfiched Hamiltonalia, not to mention the ensuing 200 years of commentaries and biographies—one shudders.
 Wringing the pertinent tidbits from this Himalaya of materials and organizing them into an actually readable (and it is) relevant and necessary (meaning it provides something previous bios did not) narrative-style 731 page biography deserves praise, and many have heaped it.
 The NY Times declared it one of the ten best books of 2004.
 The WS Journal reacted like a schoolgirl to the Beatles.